cossatot/wenchuan_topo_stress/revisions/rebuttal2.md

-The use of the word 'posterior' in statistics is well-established and is fairly commonly used in geophysical research papers that utilize Bayesian estimation or inferrence.
-Additionally, as described in section 4.2, our sampling estimation strategy results in samples of some unknown posterior probability density function, this is the solution to the inverse problem in a Bayesian sense, and so refering to these collections of posterior samples as "functions" would be misleading.
+The use of the word 'posterior' in statistics is well-established and is fairly commonly used in geophysical research papers that utilize Bayesian estimation or inference.
+Additionally, as described in section 4.2, our sampling estimation strategy results in samples of some unknown posterior probability density function, this is the solution to the inverse problem in a Bayesian sense, and so referring to these collections of posterior samples as "functions" would be misleading.